ergiosko/rootine/README.md

 - Performance optimization
 - Test coverage expansion

+> [!IMPORTANT]
-> **IMPORTANT**: This library is currently under active development and is NOT ready for production use.
+> This library is currently under active development and is NOT ready for production use.
 Production readiness will be achieved with the first public release (v1.0.0).

 ## Maintainers